scottlafetra/ProjectHex/rules.md

 Each troop counter can only move a maximum of 1 territory in a turn.

+##Troop Capacity

+You may only have as much troops in incoming and on the board as there are physical game peices.
+(50 peices per player)

+##Win Condition

+There is no win condition as of yet, simply end the game when all players have been driven off the board or into obscurity by another player.
+The player with the most bragging rights at the end wins.

 ##Turn

 1. Place all incoming troops on territories you control.